AMB-ROSE1/Software-Group2/readme.md

 - Bootstrap: a popular CSS framework for building responsive websites

 ## Contributors
-The Personal Finance Portal application is maintained by [[Benji918](https://github.com/Benji918)].
+The Personal Finance Portal application is maintained by [Ambrose](https://github.com/Ambrose)].
 If you'd like to contribute to the project, please feel free to submit a pull request or open an issue.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MusT Department of CS License.
 See the LICENSE file for details.